C2SM-RCM/CCLM2CMOR/README.rst

 *coordinates_file* in the configuration file.
 Make sure to provide such a file suitable for your domain and resolution.
 Here, files for the domains EUR-11 and EUR-44 are provided.
+If you want to add vertices to your output files, you have to specify a file from which to take them (entry *vertices_file*) and set *add_vertices=True*.

 If you want to process all variables in the table, use the ``--all`` option.
 Otherwise, specify the variables with ``--varlist``.
 You can also choose